Satyajit99p/LU-data-Science-101-project/README.md

 groupId - Integer ID to identify a group within a match.
 If the same group of players plays in different matches, they will have a different groupId each time. matchId - Integer ID to identify match.
-There are no matches that are in both the training and testing set. assists - Number of enemy players this player damaged that were killed by teammates. boosts - Number of boost items used. damageDealt - Total damage dealt.
+There are no matches that are in both the training and testing set . assists - Number of enemy players this player damaged that were killed by teammates. boosts - Number of boost items used. damageDealt - Total damage dealt.
 Note: Self inflicted damage is subtracted.